 - Velcro tie downs for handlebars

-The BikND is highly maneuverable as it has 2 front castors and 2 rear wheels.
+Happily, the Helium is highly manoeuvrable as it has 2 front castors and 2 rear wheels.

 The material used in the castors are a touch soft and “sticky” so they can on occasion (on rough surfaces) stick, or require a bit of a push to re-align them in the direction you want to go.
 If you’re not careful how you apply this “push” the bag can start tilting.